 There will be plenty of time to savor all that the Pole has to offer.
 We will visit the Geographic South Pole and remember the historic achievements of Roald Amundsen and Robert Falcon Scott.
 We will take photos at the Ceremonial Pole.
-We will have a guided tour of Amundsen-Scott Station, where scientists conduct research ranging from studies of the Antarctic environment to the origins of the universe.
+If time allows and the United States Antarctic Program (USAP) staff are available, we will be escorted inside the Amundsen-Scott Station, where scientists conduct research ranging from studies of the Antarctic environment to the origins of the universe.
 We will experience the extreme conditions of the polar plateau, with temperatures hovering around -22°F (-30°C) and a physiological altitude of nearly 11,000ft (3350m).
 You will even get a taste of polar exploration as you camp overnight in an expedition-style tent!

 This challenging trip offers polar enthusiasts a unique opportunity to experience the history, adventure and challenges of the South Pole, as you overnight at the bottom of the world!